ad956/fitness-networking-app/README.md

 <h2> Fitness Networking App </h2>
 </div>

-The Fitness Networking App is a comprehensive platform designed to cater to the needs of users, fitness partners, and administrators in the fitness and wellness domain.
+The Fitness Networking App is a comprehensive platform designed to cater to the needs of users and fitness partners.
 The application offers a range of features to enhance the fitness journey of users, facilitate business operations for fitness partners, and provide robust administrative tools for efficient system management.

 ## Key Features